amandaguglieri/hackinglife/docs/http-headers.md

 - A man-in-the-middle attacker attempts to intercept traffic from a victim user using an invalid certificate and hopes the user will accept the bad certificate: HSTS does not allow a user to override the invalid certificate message

+## HTTPS

+HTTPS (Hypertext Transfer Protocol Secure) is a secure version of the HTTP protocol, which is used to transmit data between a user's web browser and a website or web application.

+HTTPS provides an added layer of security by encrypting the data transmitted over the internet, making it more secure and protecting it from unauthorized access and interception.

+HTTPS is also commonly referred to as HTTP Secure.
+HTTPS is the preferred way to use and configure HTTP and involves running HTTP over SSL/TLS.

+SSL (Secure Sockets Layer) and TLS (Transport Layer Security) are cryptographic protocols used to provide secure communication over a computer network, most commonly the internet.
+They are essential for establishing a secure and encrypted connection between a user's web browser or application and a web server.

+HTTPS does not protect against web application flaws!
+Various web application attacks will still work regardless of the use of SSL/TLS.(Attacks like XSS and SQLi will still work)

+The added encryption layer only protects data exchanged between the client and the server and does stop attacks against the web application itself.